pfrcks/machine-learning/Deep Learning.md

 *  one of the first CNN architectures that really strayed from the general approach of simply stacking conv and pooling layers on top of each other in a sequential structure.
 *   9 Inception modules in the whole architecture,
 *   No use of fully connected layers!
 They use an average pool instead, to go from a 7x7x1024 volume to a 1x1x1024 volume.
 This saves a huge number of parameters.

+#### ResNet

+Let H(x) be a function that you desire to obtian.
+In a typical net you would compute a squence of steps ReLu(ReLu(xw1+b1)*w2+b2) to transform x to H(x).
+Instead, in a ResNet you compute a delta to be added to the original input to obtain H(x).
+What is nice about it is that in plain nets, gradients must flow through all the transforma- tions.
+Instead, in residual nets because it is addition (distributes the gradient equally to all its children), the gradient with flow through the (weights, ReLU) but will also skip this transformations and will go directly to the previous part and flow directly to the previous block.
+So the gradients can skip all the transformations and go directly to the first layer.
+In this way, you can train very fast the first layer which is doing simple statistics, and the rest of layers will learn to add to the single in between to make it work at the end.

 ## Object Detection